 The purpose of this seminar is to introduce the principles and mechanisms of risk management in banks.
-During these three days, we address all the main issues relevant to this matter.
+During the seminar, we address all the main issues relevant to this matter.
 These are illustrated by a number of business cases and exercises that facilitate the assimilation of the concepts and techniques presented.

-During the second day of the seminar, you will learn the techniques used for measuring risks.
-They rest on a limited number of simple and powerful principles.
-These principles are then translated into techniques adapted to each risk type: credit, market and balance sheet risks.
-Diverse techniques are used to assess multiple risk measures that are complementary and need to be articulated.
+We then look at the techniques used for measuring risks.
+They rest on a limited number of simple and powerful principle which translate into techniques adapted to each risk type: credit, market and operating risks.
+Diverse techniques are explained to assess multiple risk measures that are complementary and need to be articulated.
 The issue of how to aggregate risks is addressed at this point.
 A number of exercises and games will facilitate assimilating these principles and techniques.

-We finish the seminar with a series of exercises/games aimed at rehearsing all the major elements learned during these three days: Risk identification, measurement and aggregation; risk control, mitigation and management; and finally risk-return issues and current concerns.
+We finish the seminar with a series of exercises/games aimed at rehearsing all the major elements learned during the course: Risk identification, measurement and aggregation; risk control, mitigation and management; and finally risk-return issues and current concerns.